Several undergraduate research opportunities are available to ECON and MTEC majors.

 Student Research Awards

 The Economics Department has several awards for student research.
-The Gaston V. Rimlinger Prize is awarded for the best research paper written by a graduating Economics (ECON) or Mathematical Economic Analysis (MTEC) major for any course offered by the department.
-The Peter Mieszkowski Prize for Honors Program Research is awarded for the best scholarly paper written by a graduating ECON or MTEC major in the Economics Honors Program (ECON 498/499).
-The Baker Institute Public Policy Essay Prize is awarded for the best scholarly paper on a public policy issue written by a graduating ECON or MTEC major for any Economics course.
+The Gaston Rimlinger Prize is awarded for the best research paper written by a graduating Economics (ECON) or Mathematical Economic Analysis (MTEC) major for any course offered by the department.
+The Peter Mieszkowski Prize for Honors Program Research is awarded for the best scholarly paper written by an ECON or MTEC major in the Economics Honors Program (ECON 498/499).
+The Ron Soligo Public Policy Essay Prize is awarded for the best scholarly paper on a public policy issue written by a graduating ECON or MTEC major for any Economics course.
+The BP Prize for the Best Research Paper on Energy Economics is awarded for the best research paper written by a graduating senior on any topic related to energy economics written in any Economics class.
 In addition, the Department sometimes awards Distinction in Research and Creative Works to students who have significantly contributed to the field of Economics by either developing a significant body of original research or by being materially involved in the research of a faculty member.

 Research and Writing